dojo/docs/dijit/tree/TreeStoreModel.rst

-## page was copied from dijit/TreeStoreModel
-#format dojo_rst
+.. _dijit/tree/TreeStoreModel:

 dijit.tree.TreeStoreModel
 =========================

-The TreeStoreModel connects a data store with a single "root" item to a `dijit.Tree <dijit/Tree>`_.
+The TreeStoreModel connects a data store with a single "root" item to a :ref:`dijit.Tree <dijit/Tree>`.

 An example might be an employee database where the company's CEO is the root item, and all other employees report directly or indirectly to the CEO.